Solar System Trivia

 Answer: Neptune

-Question: Which planet has moons called Phobos and Deimos?
+Question: Which planet hangs out with two spooky-sounding moons named Phobos and Deimos?

 Answer: Mars